Admissions to this program are paused for spring 2026 entry and will resume for spring 2027. Stay tuned to this page for application deadlines.

 This program is for registered nurses who hold a master’s degree and are already certified as an advanced practice registered nurse (APRN) in one specialty.

-The four lecture courses are conducted in-person, requiring one on-campus day per week.
+The four lecture courses are hybrid, requiring one on-campus day per week.
 Clinical courses are conducted in-person in a clinical setting.

 It is a part-time, two-year program, spanning six consecutive semesters.